speeduino/wiki.js/Canbus_Support2.md

 When used with an MCU that has an Internal canbus interface Speeduino firmware is able to output data using the OBD2 std

-Speeduino does not offer “readiness monitoring” or emission testing support and should not be used for such.
+> Speeduino does not offer “readiness monitoring” or emission testing support and should not be used for such.
+{.is-warning}

 ## OBD Port Interface Configuration

 The Interface supports 11bit addressing @500kbps data rate.
 The port will respond to the STD OBD2 protocol .
 Any code reader /app /software following OBD2 standard protocol is able to access the data described below.
-The Teensy3.5 uses pins xxx for connection to the can transceiver.
+> The Teensy3.5 uses pins xxx for connection to the can transceiver.
-The STM32 uses pins xxx for connection to the can transceiver.
+> The STM32 uses pins xxx for connection to the can transceiver.
+{.is-info}

 ## OBD Port Interface Support Options